britneyscripts/britneyscripts/README.md

 I didn't start in product.
 I didn't even start with a desk.
 In 2005, I was a *camelô* (an informal street vendor in Brazil), selling to get by.

 From the streets, I moved into client operations, then e-commerce and technical SEO for hostel and retail brands, before leading a B2B platform rollout across 12 LatAm countries.
-Somewhere along the way, I stopped just writing specs and started directing the build myself—briefing AI coding agents, testing as I go, and owning the architectural decisions (Python, SQL, GCP, Docker).
+Somewhere along the way, I stopped just writing specs and started directing the build mysel: briefing AI coding agents, testing as I go, and owning the architectural decisions (Python, SQL, GCP, Docker).

 I don't ship what I haven't verified myself; that's the PM training talking, not the engineering.
 In 2026, after 15 years in Uruguay, I moved back to Brazil and used the transition to go back to school, joining the **Data Science MBA at USP** to turn a long-standing curiosity about how machines read the web into a formal research project.